 - A copy of your previous college accommodation plan, if applicable.

 - An unofficial copy of your high school transcript and any previous college(s)/universities, if applicable.

 All documents should be submitted to the DSO by fax: 610-683-1520, email: DSO@kutztown.edu, or U.S. Mail: DSO; PO Box 730, Stratton Admin Center, Kutztown University, Kutztown, PA 19530.

-Completed applications will be reviewed by the Disability Services staff.
-Students who have documentation that suggests the My Place Program may be a good fit for their specific needs may be invited to interview for the program.
-Based upon the information gathered at the interview and the application process, some students will be accepted into the My Place Program.
-Formal written notification of the decision will be made by U.S. mail and/or KU email.
+Based upon the information gathered at the interview and from the application process, some students will be accepted into the My Place Program.
+Formal written notification of the decision will be made by KU email.
 Once the program has reached its capacity, students may be placed on a waiting list until an opening becomes available.